wulfland/package-demo/README.md

     $ git push
     ```

 9. Create a release.
-Clock on `Releases` under `Code` and click `Draft new Release`.
+Click on `Releases` under `Code` and click `Draft new Release`.
 Create a new tag and enter a title.
 If you create the release, the workflow will automatically run.

     <img width="500" alt="003_create-release" src="https://user-images.githubusercontent.com/5276337/136526942-2b6ebb28-bbe8-46df-84b3-ba02f76cbeb1.png">